jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2022-12-19-my-2022-year-in-review/index.md

 - 💰 Improve the monthly budget to a neutral or positive state
 - 🏘 Move to live closer to son's preschool and future school
+- ⚽ Sign up Anton for football, swimming or other hobby again
 - 📚 Become full stack - create 6 new projects
-- 🕺 Join a latin dance class
+- 🕺 Join a latin / hip hop dance class
 - 🗣 Create / join communities - people to hang out with similar interests, language, hobbies, w/e
 - 🌵 Embrace discomfort head on
 - 🇪🇸 Travel to Spain
-- 🇪🇺 Travel to ?
+- 🇪🇺 Travel to a random EU country (Adventure 1)
+- 🚙 Rent an RV (Adventure 2)
+- 🛳️ Go on a longer boat cruise (Adventure 3)

 #### ◻️ Minor goals: